dinoosauro/taglibsharp-web/README.md

 ![Single file view UI](./readme_assets/single_metadata_ui.jpg)

-In this UI, the three dialogs mentioned above can be accessed by clicking on the `Edit other metadata` dropdown button.
+In this UI, the four dialogs mentioned above can be opened by clicking on the `Edit other metadata` dropdown button.
 In both of the UIs you'll find a third button, "Copy metadata", that allows you to copy metadata from a file to another.
 You can find more about this below.

 ### Saving the edits